sophilabs-forks/react-final-form-antd/README.md

-# redux-form-antd
+# react-final-form-antd
-This is  bindings for redux form and redux form antd.
+This is  bindings for react final form and antd.
 This library should be compatible for both redux-form and react-final-form.
 Stories for final form are welcome.